- Faiz Ahmed

 The Great Return: Reintegrating Émigrés in Revolutionary France, 1794-1802 [ project summary ]

-Over the course of the French Revolution, 150000 men, women and children were criminalized for abandoning their embattled nation.
-The vast majority of these “traitors” sought to return home after the Terror ended in July 1794.
+Over the course of the French Revolution, some 150 000 men, women and children fled their embattled patrie.
+Regardless of when or why they left, those who found themselves on the government’s General List of Émigrés—more than half of whom hailed from the ranks of the Third Estate—were condemned to civil death and banished in perpetuity.
+After the Terror ended in July 1794, the vast majority of these “traitors” sought to return home.
 At a time of ongoing war and intermittent coups d’état, reintegration demanded considerable concessions from mistrustful legislators, French residents, and émigrés alike, not to mention the creation of a sprawling documentary regime and surveillance apparatus to implement selective amnesties and impose a slew of conditions on returnees.
-And yet, despite the Revolution’s divisive legacy, less than one percent of émigrés remained abroad by the time Napoleon crowned himself emperor in 1804.
-How did the First Republic manage to reintegrate a sizable community that was deemed unreliable in its political leanings, resented by much of the populace, and embittered by exile?
-By analyzing legislative debates, court rulings, police surveillance records, right-to-return petitions and émigrés’ personal papers, my dissertation tackles the problem of return on both an empirical and conceptual level.
-Its three main thrusts—the discursive, practical and subjective aspects of reintegration—will broach not only the daunting ideological and logistical problems raised by the émigrés’ return, but core questions of identity that the Revolution had forever redefined.
-I suspect that, as the Revolution’s final chapter, reintegration accomplished what its liberal and Terrorist phases could not: a relatively stable republic in which the “two Frances” coexisted, however awkwardly.
+And yet, despite the Revolution’s divisive legacy, only a handful of ultra-royalist émigrés remained abroad by the time Napoleon crowned himself emperor.
+How did the First Republic manage to reintegrate a sizable community that was deemed unreliable in its political leanings, resented by much of the populace, and embittered by exile, and what impact did the émigrés’ return have on the ultimately short-lived polity?
+By analyzing legislative debates, court rulings, police surveillance records, right-to-return petitions and émigrés’ personal papers, my dissertation tackles the problem of return on both an empirical and ideological level.
+My initial research suggests that, as the Revolution’s final chapter, reintegration accomplished what its liberal and Terrorist phases could not: a relatively stable republic in which the “two Frances” coexisted, however awkwardly.
 At the same time, ironically, the problem of return necessitated the creation of a police state that laid the groundwork for Napoleon’s eventual seizure of power.
-It is this paradoxical legacy of both reconciliation and repression that I will broach in an epilogue that looks forward to modernity's mass (and in may cases, unresolved) exilic episodes.
+It is this paradoxical legacy of reconciliation and repression that my project seeks to illuminate.

 - Noah Theriault